CMA Exam Pass Rates

 Each part of the CMA Exam contains several topics areas, under which there are subtopics.
 ICMA, the examining body for the CMA Exam, releases a list of exam content topics and subtopics, including the percentage of questions candidates can expect to see from each topic.

-Part 1: Financial Reporting, Planning, Performance, and Control
+Part 1: Financial Planning, Performance, and Analytics

 1. External Financial Reporting Decisions (15%)